mhhf/liquidLearning-poc/README.md

 # TODO
 * add readme build script:
 	* extract the todos from src
+* Export tts-api and acapella to meteorite packeges

 # Design